nkh/ftl/config/ftl/man/ftl.md

 is replaced by  _⇈_; as well as the key the combination would generate that makes it easier to search by name or by binding.

-Available symbolic key name (depending on your OS bindings and terminal) :
+Available symbolic names (depending on your OS bindings and terminal) :

-        LEADER
+        LEADER COUNT

         AT, BACKSPACE, DEL, ENTER, ESCAPE, INS